comicfans/comicfans.github.io/_posts/2026-02-09-journal-on-camera-latency-measure.md

 * provides notify callback when flip is finished, allow accurate timing recording.
 * support OpenGL(ES) painting, GPU still take the heavy lifting

 There's also a KMS/DRM thin wrapper [SRM](https://cuarzosoftware.github.io/SRM/index.html) allows you to quickly start OpenGL(ES) drawing.
-It's callback based, assume opengl painting trigger exactly once in-between two flips, thus perfectly align to V-sync
+It's callback based, assume opengl painting trigger exactly once in-between two flips, thus perfectly align to V-sync (if paint time won't exceed frame interval)

 Third Try: This time I use QRcode to display timestamp information on screen, make automatic post-processing possible.
 Similar to the text painting, QrCode are also placed at different location on screen and stay for a while.
 With this trick, even monitor flushing at 165 HZ, one QRCode can stay for more than 1/165 second.
 The more you arrange, the longer it stay.
 30 FPS camera also has enough time to capture stable image. otherwise a QRCode may already show on screen and disappeared without camera notice.
 Since there's still no way to measure the time spend on page flip itself (after we sending flip to kernel, up to the monitor start sending photon for that contents).
 The best we can do is to use the page flipped callback (of previous frame) timestamp.
 This will make latency result longer than actual value (1/165 second at most). diagram of my latency measure: